 Each occupant should navigate the model while staying inside the model boundaries.
 For the steering modes the occupants will retain a separation distance, but the SFPE mode allows multiple occupants to be located at the same space.

-Figure 99 shows the occupant trails for all 3 simulator modes.
+Figure 131, Figure 132, and Figure 133 show the occupant trails for all 3 simulator modes.
 These movement trails can be used to verify that all occupants successfully navigated the corner.